Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Correlating multistability and learning

-\paragraph{T-Maze benchmark} In this reinforcement learning setting, a policy is derived from the approximation of the \cqf{}.
+In this reinforcement learning setting, a policy is derived from the approximation of the \cqf{}.
+The hyperparameters of the DRQN algorithm used for approximating the \cqf{} are given in \autoref{app:drqn}.
 On the left in \autoref{fig:tmaze200_gru}, we can see the mean non-discounted cumulative reward obtained by the policies derived from GRU cells approximating the \cqf{}.
 On the right in \autoref{fig:tmaze200_gru}, we can see the VAA of these cells estimated with \autoref{algo:vaa} using the histories of the replay buffer as input sequences.
 Those value are clearly correlated.
 Indeed, the better the agent plays, the higher its VAA is.